yyang9301/AHW/README.md

 ## 2016/11/01
 * Worked out a couple of preliminary techniques for how best to visualise air, sea and wind data together during co-occurrence

+## 2016/11/02
+* The preliminary round of air, sea, wind figures